armiro/COVID-CXNet/README.md

 - Download COVID-19 images as a single ZIP file: [FigShare](https://figshare.com/articles/COVID-19_Chest_X-Ray_Image_Repository/12580328) (755 images, next update on 800 images)
 - Download the complete dataset from Kaggle: *coming soon*

-There are currently **~780** images with different sizes and formats, and the data will be updated regularly.
-Metadata will be added soon. **This dataset is the largest to the best of my knowledge, as of 09/Jul/2020.** Normal CXRs are collected from different datasets, without a pediatric image bias.
+There are currently **~800** images with different sizes and formats, and the data will be updated regularly.
+Metadata will be added soon.
+Normal CXRs are collected from different datasets, without a pediatric image bias.
 Note that a `-` sign at the end of image name indicates that CXR did not reveal any abnormalities, but the patient had CT/PCR-proven COVID-19 infection (probably patient is in early stages of disease progression).
 Besides, a `p` letter at the end of image name means that the image is taken from pediatric patient.